gerryd/cookbook/content/recipe/desserts/gluten-free/coconut-flour-cupcakes.md

 - stir with a spatula to combine
 - pour the mixture into the liners (approximately 3/4 full)
 - bake for 18 to 20 minutes (test with a toothpick)
-- let them cool down in the pan for 5 to 10 minutes
+- let them cool in the pan for 5 to 10 minutes
-- put them on a rack to cool down further
+- place them on a rack to cool further

 Optionally, you can add a topping such as buttercream frosting, or a chocolate glaze.